Rapid Axis for Sheet Metal Fabrication

 Since the material is a lot thinner, the physics at play are a little different.
 There’s no stock, reliable way to grip a sheet that’s 0.100” thick without bending and deforming it on a CNC mill.
 In addition, thinner plates can’t be machined the same way as plates — machine speeds need to be turned down, workholding changes such as vacuum chuck, and other operations are possible to use.

-In practice, you can break sheet metal manufacturing into three major groups.
+At Rapid Axis, our sheet metal manufacturing services can be separated into three groups.
 We’ll outline those groups and give quick definitions in this section.

 Laser Cutting